Understanding Private Placement Programs, FAQs

 Investors must present the required documents since it is the only way to check and verify the quality of the client and their assets.
 In the PPP business the investor always has to take the first step to participate in a PPP.
 The investor must make the first step by providing the required documentation in order to avoid a charge of “solicitation” against the Trader or Program Manager.
 Rules against solicitation are rigorous.

 The POF (Proof of Funds) is required at the initiation of the PPP participation process.
 The POF will be issued by the Bank where the investor has the resources deposited.
 The bank will be required to demonstrate the quality of the assets, the amount and the ownership of those funds.
 The bank also serves as to block anyone other than the investor owner from moving or disposing any of those funds in the account.

 Q: What procedures should the investor follow to deliver the documents?

 A: The investor is informed of the documents needed to participate in a PPP.
-Once all of the required documentation has been submitted, called the KYC Compliance Package and Documentation, the Program Manager’s Team will proceed to verify the funds/assets brought forward by the investor.
+Once all of the required documentation is current (within 5 Business Days, the purpose of this is to confirm direct access and not old documents drifting around the internet) and has been submitted, called the KYC Compliance Package and Documentation, the Program Manager’s Team will proceed to verify the funds/assets brought forward by the investor.
 The client will undergo Due Diligence (investigation) to insure the client qualifies as an investor.
 Once the preliminary investigations are successfully completed, within 48 to 72 hours the Program Manager will contact the client for a formal presentation and contracting, and also to agree on how to block the funds.
 The Trader will inform the investors on protocols to complete the closing since all communication at this point will be principal to principal.

 Q: When does the investor collect their earned interests or profits?